Natchet Taylor Discography

 Welcome to the Discography page, the ever-updated chronicle of projects and works.

 Nowherebound’s sixth studio album “Mourning Glory” was an ambitious return to the DIY ethos the band was founded upon.
 A double album, this record showcases the prolific songwriting and expansive diverse spectrum of “punk rock” Nowherebound encompasses.
-It’s all new music but it plays like a greatest hits album already.
-Released August 13, 2019
+It’s all-new music but it plays like a greatest hits album already.
+Released October 25, 2019

 The Disko Wolves debut album, “Feral as Fuck”, is a straight-up and unapologetic rock-n-roll DIY masterpiece.
 Written and recorded by Natchet Taylor in his backyard shed recording studio, this album flaunts pure and brash garage-punk abandon.
 The rules were simple, you got up to two takes on your tracks, then you moved on.
 Released June 11, 2019